iRitwik/recomsys/README.md

 recomsys
 ========

-All code which I write working for my project on Recommender Systems
+All code which I write working for my B.Tech. project